-Join us for a feature length performance edition of The Pine Barrens and launch of our Indiegogo crowdfunding campaign to complete the theatrical version of the film at The Princeton Environmental Film Festival on April 1.
+Join us for a performance of excerpts of The Pine Barrens and launch of our Indiegogo crowdfunding campaign to complete the theatrical version of the film at The Princeton Environmental Film Festival on April 1.
 This is a free show.

 This is a free show

-Bowerbird is pleased to present a screening of David Scott Kessler's evolving documentary The Pine Barrens: Whitesbog Edition with a live score performance by The Ruins of Friendship Orchestra.
+Bowerbird is pleased to present excerpts of David Scott Kessler's evolving documentary The Pine Barrens with a live score performance by The Ruins of Friendship Orchestra.
 Guiding the viewer through the New Jersey Pineland's winding, rust-colored rivers; its dark, sandy forests and slowly developing towns, The Pine Barrens creates a contemplative, complex, portrait of a place out of time.
 With the Pinelands as a primary character, the film explores the symbiotic yet sometimes destructive relationship between man and nature.
 It is believed by many that political forces and negligence may contribute to making this century the Pine Barren's last.

 THE RUINS OF FRIENDSHIP ORCHESTRA